SS Empire Gaelic: Description

 The ship was propelled by a triple expansion steam engine.
-The engine was built by the Canadian Pacific Railway, Montreal, Quebec, Dominion of Canada.
+The engine was built by the Canadian Pacific Railway, Montreal, Quebec, Canada.
 It drove twin screw propellers.
 The engine could propel the ship at a speed of 10 kn.

 History

 Landing Ship Tank, Mk.3 HMS LST 3507 was built in 1944 as yard number 562 by Davie Shipbuilding and Repairing Co.
 Ltd. Lauzon, Quebec for the Royal Navy.
 Ordered on 1 February 1944, she was launched on 28 October and commissioned on 15 May 1945.
 The Code Letters MAVR were allocated.